The Marine Corps Marathon is still on (for now). But there will be less time to finish.

 “Many other large events have canceled but our Marine instinct is to lean in and fight for the possibility of hosting a live marathon,” the letter said.
 “This means a major overhaul of how the MCM looks and operates so social distancing considerations may be incorporated.”

-Put simply, the start had to be much more spread out, Nealis wrote, so runners have less time to get to the finish.
+Put simply, the start has to be much more spread out, Nealis wrote, so runners will have less time to get to the finish.

 “The critical things are space, size and time,” Nealis said minutes before the letter went out.
 “Those three things are driving all my decisions right now.”

-Because of social distancing guidelines, Nealis needs to create a rolling start that avoids more than 500 people in one place at a time, yet still allows streets to clear by the agreed-upon deadlines set by local jurisdictions.
+Because of social distancing guidelines, Nealis needs to create a rolling start that avoids more than 500 people in one place at a time yet allows streets to clear by the agreed-upon deadlines set by local jurisdictions.

 Nealis hopes to start runners in 24 waves that would go off at five-minute intervals.
 But a drawn-out start means a tighter time window.
 Organizers estimate the time limit, along with a reluctance from faraway participants to get on planes, will cull the field — which filled up in March — from 22,000 to a manageable 12,000.